 Funding Circle is a peer-to-peer lending platform, who established its UK operations in 2010, although it operates in 4 countries worldwide.
-The Funding Circle platform offers finance to a number of areas including property investment, business growth and expansion, working capital loans and commercial property development.
+The Funding Circle platform offers finance exclusively (as of spring 2017 Funding Circle dose not cater for property ) to businesses for growth and expansion, working capital loans or commercial development.

-The minimum account deposit for Funding Circle is £100 and the minimum loan part value you able to purchase is £20.
+The minimum account deposit for Funding Circle is £100, with a minimum loan part set at £20.
 Loan terms are usually between 6 months and 5 years.
 The platform charges investors in two areas, a 1% (of the loan part value) annual service charge and a 0.25% transaction charge when selling loan parts on the secondary market.

 The summary account page.

 This is what the main account summary page looks like for Funding Circle.
 It’s very straight forward to understand.
 The top left box shows your totals in percentages –

 Gross yield – refers to your average maximum advertised return across all your current invested loan parts.